Tanystropheus

 Most Tanystropheus fossils hail from marine or coastal deposits of the Middle Triassic epoch (Anisian and Ladinian stages), with some exceptions.
 For example, a vertebra from Nova Scotia was recovered from primarily freshwater sediments.
 The youngest unambiguous fossils in the genus are a pair of well-preserved skeletons from the Zhuganpo Formation, a geological unit in China which dates to the earliest part of the Late Triassic (early Carnian stage).
-The oldest putative fossils belong to "T. antiquus", a European species from the latest part of the Early Triassic (late Olenekian stage).
-T. antiquus had a proportionally shorter neck than other Tanystropheus species, so some paleontologists consider that T. antiquus deserves a separate genus, Protanystropheus.
-Some studies have suggested that T. antiquus is not even part of the family Tanystropheidae, instead being closer to another long-necked early archosauromorph, Dinocephalosaurus.
+The oldest claims of Tanystropheus fossils belong to "T. antiquus", a European species from the latest part of the Early Triassic (late Olenekian stage).
+T. antiquus has a proportionally shorter neck than other Tanystropheus species, so some paleontologists consider that T. antiquus deserves a separate genus, Protanystropheus.
+Some studies suggest that T. antiquus is not even part of the family Tanystropheidae, instead being closer to another long-necked early archosauromorph, Dinocephalosaurus.

 The lifestyle of Tanystropheus has been the subject of much debate.
 Tanystropheus is unknown from drier environments and its neck is rather stiff and ungainly, suggesting a reliance on water.
-Conversely, the limbs and tail lack most adaptations for swimming and closely resemble their equivalents in terrestrial reptiles.
+On the other hand, the limbs and tail lack most adaptations for swimming and are similar to those of land-based reptiles.
 Recent studies have supported an intermediate position, reconstructing Tanystropheus as an animal equally capable on land and in the water.
-Despite its length, the neck was lightweight and stabilized by tendons, so it would not have been a fatal hindrance to terrestrial locomotion.
+Despite its length, the neck was lightweight and stabilized by tendons, so it would not have been a fatal hindrance to moving on land.
 The hindlimbs and the base of the tail were large and muscular, capable of short bursts of active swimming in shallow water.
-Tanystropheus was most likely a piscivorous ambush predator: the narrow subtriangular skull of T. longobardicus is supplied with three-cusped teeth suited for holding onto slippery prey, while the broader skull of T. hydroides bears an interlocking set of large curved fangs similar to the fully aquatic plesiosaurs.
+Tanystropheus was most likely a piscivorous (fish-eating) ambush predator.
+The narrow and tapering skull of T. longobardicus has three-cusped teeth at the back, suited for holding onto slippery prey, while the broader skull of T. hydroides has an interlocking set of large curved fangs at the front, similar to the fully aquatic plesiosaurs.